It's a single injection given into the muscle of the upper arm.

 Who should have the 3-in-1 booster?

-The 3-in-1 teenage booster, is available routinely on the NHS for all young people aged 14 (school year 9).
+The 3-in-1 teenage booster is free on the NHS for all young people aged 14, as part of the national immunisation programme.

-It is generally given at secondary school at the same time as the Men ACWY vaccine.
-As a parent, you will be sent a letter from your child's school a week or so before the vaccinations are planned to ask for your or your child's consent.
+Parents will be sent a letter from their child's school shortly before the vaccinations are planned to ask for their or their child's consent.

 How safe is the 3-in-1 booster vaccine?

 The 3-in-1 teenage booster is a very safe vaccine.

 As with all vaccines, some people may have minor side effects, such as swelling, redness or tenderness where the injection is given.

 Sometimes a small painless lump develops, but it usually disappears in a few weeks.

 The brand name of the 3-in-1 teenage booster vaccine given in the UK is Revaxis.

 Wigan Council do not carry out suitability checks, we strongly recommended that you always check with providers that their service or activity meets your requirements.
 Whilst every effort has been made to ensure the accuracy of the information provided in this directory, we do not accept any responsibility or liability for any errors that have occurred.
 There are links within the directory that take you to external websites which are not managed by Wigan Council therefore we have no control of their content.
 We offer an impartial service and we cannot recommend or endorse any providers listed.